philippotto-hauber/poll-tracker-assignment/README.md

 The script uses Python's `logging` module to log messages to file.
 These include `INFO` messages whenever a section of the code has been completed successfully.

 When polls are removed because of data irregularities (see below), a `WARNING` is written to the log file.
-Non-expected warnings are also re-routed to the log file rather than the console.
+Non-expected warnings are also re-routed to the log file rather than printed to the console.

 Each code section is excecuted in a "try and except"-block and any exceptions including tracebacks are written as `ERROR` to the log file.
 The execution of the script is then interrupted to avoid follow-on errors.

 Only the result of the execution - success or error - is printed to the console with a reminder to check the log file for details.

 To illustrate the logging and error handling, I ran the script with a typo in the url.
-The console output looks like this:
+The resulting console output looks like this:

 ```
 Script terminated with error!
 Check log file for details.
 ```

-and the log file contains an initial `WARNING` that something is up with the html file and then the code crashes when it tries to find all the table headers, yielding an `ERROR`:
+and the log file `log_polltracker.log` contains an initial `WARNING` that something is up with the html file and an `ERROR` when the code actually crashes:

 ```
 2023-09-03 12:53:39,128 INFO: Begin execution